 The timing of your high school graduation determines your student type (first-year student).
-The total amount of your college credit determines your class standing (freshman, sophomore, etc.).
+The total amount of your college credit determines your class standing (first-year, sophomore, etc.).

-If you earned college credits during high school but have not taken any college courses since graduating from high school, you should apply as a freshman applicant.
+If you earned college credits during high school but have not taken any college courses since graduating from high school, you should apply as a first-year applicant.

 Some of our first-year students enroll with enough credit to be classified as a sophomore or junior.
 First-year students who achieve upper-level classification may get perks like priority registration, parking privileges, and faster degree program completion.